 About my Daughters

-Sophia and Olivia are 9 and 7 respectively.
+Sophia and Olivia are 16 and 14 years old.
 Both were born in China and adopted at 11 and 10 months respectively.
 Both are loving, generous girls who care deeply about others – people and animals.

-The girls also do a lot of birdwatching since there are many types of birds here (we live on almost 10 acres of which we’ve kept the majority in its natural state).
-They enjoy going on nature walks and discovering animals that live or pass through here (deer, pheasants, fox, coyotes, snakes, owls, eagles, and turkeys).
+The girls and I enjoy birdwatching since there are many types of birds here (we live on almost 10 acres of which we’ve kept the majority in its natural state).
+We enjoy going on nature walks and discovering animals that live or pass through here (deer, pheasants, fox, coyotes, snakes, owls, eagles, and turkeys).

-Photography, embroidery, needlefelting, cross-stitching, bookmaking, needlepoint, collage, colored pencil, sewing, and quilting.
+Photography, embroidery, colored pencil, sewing, quilting, and Saori weaving.

 I enjoy trying new things.
 I have tons of ideas that I’ve clipped from magazines for scrapbooking, but haven’t sat down to do that yet.